SovereignCloudStack/website/_i18n/en/use.md

 On Sep 20, 2023 we have published [Release 5](https://github.com/SovereignCloudStack/release-notes/blob/main/Release5.md).

+On Mar 20, 2024 we have published [Release 6](https://github.com/SovereignCloudStack/release-notes/blob/main/Release6.md).

 ## SCS and OSISM

 For the base layers, we heavily build on top of the